-The SienaEdge system has a number of features that make it unique.
-They have been developed to enable a faster and more accurate installation by the contractor and to provide a stronger, more beautiful and more economical structure for the owner.
+The SienaSmooth system has a number of features that make it unique.
+They have been developed to enable a faster and more accurate installation by the contractor and to provide a stronger structure for the owner.

-Feature Benefit Standard & Corner in One Block Standard are also used as Corners, simplifying the estimation and ordering process Near-vertical batter Expands usable site - only 3/8"(1cm) setback per course, 3° batter Makes a smooth and precisely-aligned wall face Integral Lug & Groove Design No separate pins or clips to installEasy to remove lugs Solid Block Ensures maximum weight of each block is presen Reduced installation time & labour costs Excellent freeze/thaw durability Battered OR Vertical Walls Use the batter orientation arrow direction indicator create battered walls.
-OR vertical walls by rotatin the blocks, alternating the Batter Indicator arrow Forward or Backward every other course.
-Battered Coping Batter Orientation Indicator (if available)
+Feature Benefit Near-vertical batter Expands usable site - only 3/8"(1cm) setback per course, 3° batter Makes a smooth and precisely-aligned wall face Integral Key & Groove Design No separate pins or clips to installSuperior Interlock Solid Block Ensures maximum weight of each block is present Reduced installation time & labour costs Excellent freeze/thaw durability Triple Clamp Installation Installation with a Triple Clamp allows 3 block to be picked up off the pallet at one time, increasing productivity Battered OR Vertical Walls Use the batter orientation arrow direction indicator to create battered walls OR vertical walls by rotating the blocks, alternating the Batter Indicator arrow Forward or Backward every other course